grafana/mimir/docs/sources/mimir/configure/configure-zone-aware-replication.md

 Note that even in a scenario where you have deployed Grafana Mimir to a single physical availability zone, the Rollout Operator is immensely useful.

-This is because it automates and accelerates the process of rollouts by:
+This is because the Operator automates and accelerates the process of rollouts by:

 - Allowing an entire zone to be updated at a time
 - Prioritizing rollout of unhealthy zones over healthy zones to ensure stability